 \paragraph{Combine Reinforcement Learning and Imitation Learning: \lolsd} \lolsd~is the simplest approach to combine \agg{} and \cpi{}.
 This algorithm runs \agg{} for a fixed period of time and then \cpi{} for the remaining time.
 If our policy gradient algorithm is Trust-region policy optimization (TRPO) \footnote{in our experiments, instead of using TRPO, we use PPO -- a scalable version of TRPO that is more suitable for high-dimensional problems.
-However we emphasize the TRPO and PPO use the same principle for policy optimization: make conservative policy update \cite{kakade2002cpi} to ensure monotonic improvement.} \cite{schulman2015trust} or CPI \cite{kakade2002cpi}, then our algorithm has a guaranteed monotonic policy improvement.
-This means that upon convergence, we achieve the following two properties: (1) our learned policy is at least as good as the guide policy $\piref$ (and can be better due to the non-negative margin), (2) our policy is locally optimal, i.e., the local one-step improvement --- $\mathbb{E}_{s,a\sim d^{\pi}_{\mu_{mix}}} \left[ \max_{a} A^{\pi}(s,a)\right]$, has to be small (as otherwise TRPO and CPI can keep making improvement).
+However we emphasize the TRPO and PPO use the same principle for policy optimization: make conservative policy update \citep{kakade2002cpi} to ensure monotonic improvement.} \citep{schulman2015trust} or CPI \citep{kakade2002cpi}, then our algorithm has a guaranteed monotonic policy improvement.
+This means that upon convergence, we achieve two properties: (1) our learned policy is at least as good or better than the guide policy $\piref$, (2) our policy is locally optimal, i.e., the local one-step improvement, $\mathbb{E}_{s,a\sim d^{\pi}_{\mu_{mix}}} \left[ \max_{a} A^{\pi}(s,a)\right]$, has to be small (otherwise TRPO and CPI can keep improving).